-For the two years leading up to the Games we engaged with communities, colleges and universities across the West Midlands to identify and train-up the next generation of television professionals.
-Our mission was to target those most underrepresented in our industry and give them an opportunity to take their first step on the career ladder.
+In the two years leading up to the Games, Sunset+Vine worked with communities, colleges and universities across the West Midlands to identify and train the next generation of television professionals.

 COO